|Ease of Use:|

 - Music on Hold requires an MP3 upload

-The following review was conducted in February 2015 and edited in February 2018 to include the music on hold note under "Cons."
+February 2018 Update: Added the music on hold note under "Cons."

 The Grandstream GXV3275 is a touchscreen phone that tries to meld the seamlessness of Android smartphones with the functionality of leading IP phones.
 Overall, the phone appears to operate more like an Android tablet than a standard desk phone.
 With SIP video phone capabilities and a gaggle of software features, the device is well suited for anyone looking for powerful features and strong telepresence.